-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Homemaker services include basic household assistance, including light housekeeping or light meal preparation. √ Naturopath services (uses natural or alternative treatments). √ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
-Orthopedic shoes or supportive devices for the feet Shoes that are part of a leg brace and are included in the cost of the brace.
+Services not covered by Not covered under Covered only under specific conditions Medicare any condition Naturopath services (uses Not covered under natural or alternative any condition treatments).
+Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes or supportive Shoes that are part of a leg brace devices for the feet and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with, diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Personal items in your room at Not covered under a hospital or a skilled nursing any condition facility, such as a telephone or a television.
+Private room in a hospital.
 Covered only when medically necessary.
-Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Reversal of sterilization Not covered under procedures and or nonany condition prescription contraceptive supplies.
+Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Our plan provides some coverage for non-Medicare covered routine chiropractic care as described in the Medical Benefits Chart.
-Routine dental care, such as cleanings, fillings or dentures.
-Our plan provides some coverage for non-Medicare covered routine dental services as described in the Medical Benefits Chart.
+Routine dental care, such as Our plan provides some coverage cleanings, fillings, or dentures. for non-Medicare covered routine dental services as described in the Medical Benefits Chart.

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Our plan provides some coverage for non-Medicare covered routine vision services as described in the Medical Benefits Chart.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Our plan provides some coverage for non-Medicare covered routine foot care as described in the Medical Benefits Chart.
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Our plan provides some coverage for non-Medicare covered routine hearing exams, hearing aids, and exams to fit hearing aids as described in the Medical Benefits Chart.
-Services considered not reasonable and necessary, according to Original Medicare standards √
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition